biyectivo/SpriteScribe/README.md

 SpriteScribe is a tiny set of functions to render a sprite with colored, rotated and scaled ASCII characters from your font of choice.

-## How to install
+## Requirements & How to install

-Include both scripts in your project.
+This script should work with most modern versions of Gamemaker LTS or above.

+You should download and import the YYMPS (or manually import both scripts) into your project.

 ## How to use